jalya001/Rudimentary-x86-32-OS/README.md

 ## .x Initialization
 Make a dummy process (a trampoline), and then jump to the first real process.

-That consists of making dummy blocks and a dummy usermode context that needs to be iret'ed from.
+That consists of making dummy blocks and a dummy usermode context on its kernel stack that needs to be iret'ed from to begin the process in usermode.
+Then, the process yields to the next process.

 # 5 Protection
 It is useful to have a distinction between different privilege levels for protection purposes, although there is not much to protect in this case.
 Still, there are many important features built into the CPU that occur upon changing privilege levels, and so for a complete implementation of a simple orthodox OS, it is necessary.